 The Power Fade

-I'm going to try to keep this article as straight forward as I can for you.
+With my current time constraints, I'm going to try to keep this article as straightforward as I can for you.
 I'll give you three to five players in each salary range that I pick (it may vary by week depending on pricing).
 This may be broken down into Tier 1 & 2 in the top price range because, on any given week, any of these guys are capable of winning.
-I’ll also give you my
+I'll also give you my

 - Pick to Win